 Accessed through WVU Portal, DegreeWorks is an online worksheet that details all program requirements and progression toward their completion.
 (You can think of this as an unofficial transcript.)
-It organizes academic coursework into blocks of requirements to help you easily identify courses you have completed and those courses still needed.
-Information on General Education Foundation (GEF) courses are listed in DegreeWorks.
+This is the primary tool used to create plans of study.

 Advising Appointments